Reeywhaar/corser/README.md

 Corser WebExtension make it possible to:

 * allows cross-domain request with sites which deny CORS in their headers
-* allows insertion of iframe by modifying x-frame-options header
+* allows embedding iframe of domain which restricts it by x-frame-options header

 **Usage of this extension is intended for people who understand what they want to achieve.
 Otherwise it may compromise your security.**